The Intelligence Quotient

 a long period of time = Educational Excellence!
 Once they have

-skill(s) they will gain confidence and be positive.
-Through that positivity,
+motivation they will develop skills and gain confidence and become more positive.
+Through that

-they can be taught anything, and they will begin to teach themselves.
-IQ
+they can be taught anything, and they will begin to teach themselves and

 children who begin to direct their own outcomes in school will have a